Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Gentle hamstring strengthening exercises can be started after a couple of days, as long as they don't aggravate symptoms.
 Once you can confidently do these without any pain, then it is really important to do hamstring stretches to regain flexibility in the muscle and ensure that the fibres heal in the right position.

-You can find out everything you need to know about this cause of pain behind the knee, including causes, diagnosis, treatment and prevention in the hamstring tendonitis or hamstring strain sections.
+You can find out everything you need to know about this cause of posterior knee and thigh pain, including causes, diagnosis, treatment and prevention in the hamstring tendonitis or hamstring strain sections.

-Another possible cause of pain behind the knee is Deep Vein Thrombosis.
+Another possible cause of pain at the back of the knee is a Deep Vein Thrombosis.
 A DVT is a blood clot found in one of the deep leg veins.
 If it breaks off it can lead to a heart attack or stroke.

-The symptoms to watch out for that indicate a possible DVT include pain behind the knee or in the calf region associated with swelling, redness and warmth in the area.
+The symptoms to watch out for that indicate a possible DVT include pain in the back of the knee or in the calf region associated with swelling, redness and warmth in the area.
 Symptoms are usually only felt in one leg, not both.

 People are at higher risk of developing a DVT after prolonged inactivity e.g. long-haul plane journey or after surgery.
 Pregnancy, obesity, genetics and certain medical conditions also increase the risk.